You may also like

 The rogue General Khalifa Haftar, who heads his self-styled Libyan Arab Armed Forces (LAAF), has undermined previous attempts to find a political solution, which explains why he was excluded from the talks in Morocco and Switzerland.
 After all, the rogue commander suffered a string of embarrassing defeats this year, hurting his leverage domestically and on the global stage.
 Most notably, Haftar’s failed bid to seize the capital of Tripoli prompted two of his foreign backers – the UAE and Egypt – to sideline him temporarily in favor of parliament speaker Aguila Saleh.

 But as talks have progressed in foreign cities, grievances have continued to mount in Libya due to declining living standards and corruption.
-Extended blackouts, fuel shortages and a banking crisis is largely the result of state embezzlement and an oil blockade that Haftar’s forces have imposed since January.
+Extended blackouts, fuel shortages, and a banking crisis is largely the result of state embezzlement and an oil blockade that Haftar’s forces have imposed since January.
 These issues compelled many Libyans to demonstrate in Tripoli following the ceasefire.
-A GNA imposed lockdown to allegedly curb the spread of the coronavirus compounded the anger, since it was largely perceived as a pretext to outlaw protests.
+A GNA imposed lockdown to allegedly curb the spread of the coronavirus compounded the anger since it was largely perceived as a pretext to outlaw protests.

-Commenting on the news, Turkey’s President Recep Tayyip Erdogan, who intervened military to safeguard the GNA from Haftar’s forces earlier this year, expressed concern about the GNA’s future.
+Commenting on the news, Turkey’s President Recep Tayyip Erdogan, who intervened in the military to safeguard the GNA from Haftar’s forces earlier this year, expressed concern about the GNA’s future.
 A Turkish official also told Reuters that Ankara would prefer to see Serraj keep his post.

 “If Sarraj does not remain in office, there are some names who are involved in the processes and can take the GNA forward.
 These are, of course, Libya’s own issues, but Turkey may provide some support,” he added.